GuTian-TianGu/COVID-19_NCCstudy/README.md

 initially collected.
 The data collection procedure was blinded to patient comorbidity information.
 All deaths were included as cases, and each case was matched with up to three controls on gender and age ± 1 year old (94 cases and 181 controls).
-The sample distribution across all 32 province-level regions in mainland China is presented in Appendix Table A1.

 Data Collection Procedure
 -------------------------